 The vote follows a pattern of behavior by the board to go after the libraries’ participation in LGBTQ-related events and festivities.

-In a split 3-2 vote Tuesday, the Fresno County Board Of Supervisors barred the county library from participating in local Pride Month celebrations.
+In a split 3-2 vote Tuesday, the Fresno County Board of Supervisors barred the county library from participating in local Pride Month celebrations.

 The vote fell along political lines, with the conservative majority, composed of Board Chair Garry Bredefeld, and supervisors Buddy Mendes and Nathan Magsig, voting to reject the library’s participation.